 Developing understanding and insight: identifying opportunities and potential pathways to change.

 Advocacy: advocating for the power of creative ageing to policy makers, NGOs and potential funders

 Convening: coordinating structured opportunities to think, learn and reflect

 Campaigning: forming partnerships with the people and organisations that can make change happen

 CADA: the Creative Ageing Development Agency was initiated and is hosted by Manchester Museum, in collaboration with the Whitworth Art Gallery and Manchester Art Gallery.
 It is supported by the Greater Manchester Combined Authority and the University of Manchester Institute for Collaborative Research on Ageing.
 Together, our partners have an internationally recognised track record in pioneering, innovative age-friendly practice.
-We are seed funded by the Baring Foundation which made a ten year investment into creative ageing from 2010-2019 https://baringfoundation.org.uk/resource/older-and-wiser-creative-ageing-in-the-uk-2010-19/
+We are funded by the Baring Foundation, which made a ten year investment into creative ageing from 2010-2019, and the GMCA https://baringfoundation.org.uk/resource/older-and-wiser-creative-ageing-in-the-uk-2010-19/

 CADA is working to create a powerful national community of practice that is led by older people and respects their right to culture and creativity.